Bryan Glazer: Career

 Glazer is currently executive vice-president of the Tampa Bay Buccaneers and was appointed to that position in 1995.
 He was a key player in the design, development and construction of the Bucs new stadium.
 He also helped in re-designing the franchise logo.
 Under Glazer family ownership, the Buccaneers have two Super Bowl titles (XXXVII and LV - which was the first time a Super Bowl team played in its home stadium).

 Glazer was appointed a director of Zapata Corporation in 1997, and served in that position until his retirement in 2009.

 Glazer is currently a non-executive director of the Manchester United board, appointed by his father, Malcolm Glazer to replace the resigned members.
 Along with Andy Anson (Manchester United's commercial director) and Jeffrey Ajluni (Tampa Bay Buccaneers director of marketing and business development), Glazer was a key player in signing American International Group (AIG) as the club's new shirt sponsor for the 2006–07 season.

 Philanthropy

 In 2016, Glazer donated $4 million to the renovation and conversion of the Fort Homer W. Hesterly Armory into the Bryan Glazer Family Jewish Community Center.

+Personal life

+Glazer is married to Shanna Glazer.
+The couple have a daughter and a son.